Welcome back, Rush Limbaugh and the cutting edge of societal evolution here on the one and only Excellence in Broadcasting Network.

 Clearly, the accusation that he's a socialist is bothering him.

-It's not how it goes with Mr. Obama yet, but the New York Times reporter says, So whose watch are we talking about here, sir, when it comes to this socialism business?
+It's not how it goes with Mr. Obama yet, but the New York Times reporter says, so whose watch are we talking about here, sir, when it comes to this socialism business?

-And the thing I constantly try to emphasize to people is that if coming in the market was doing fine, nobody would be happier than me uh to stay out of it.
+And the thing I constantly try to emphasize to people is that if coming in the market was doing fine, nobody would be happier than me to stay out of it.

 Right.